1916 Harborough by-election: Vacancy

-John William Logan had been Liberal MP for the seat of Harborough since the December 1910 General Elections.
+John William Logan had been Liberal MP for the seat of Harborough since the December 1910 General Election.
 His health was poor following a hunting accident.
-In 1910 he returned to House but by 1916 the strain proved too great, forcing him to retire permanently from public life.
+In 1910 he returned to the House but by 1916 the strain proved too great, forcing him to retire permanently from public life.

 Electoral history

 Harborough had been won by a Liberal candidate at every election since its 1885 creation, apart from 1886 when the Conservative won.
-Logan had represented the division from 1891-1904 and again since December 1910.
+Logan had represented the division from 1891 to 1904 and again since December 1910.

 Candidates

 Logan's long-standing poor health had meant that the local Liberal Association were advanced in selecting his replacement.
 In anticipation of a 1915 General Election, they had already selected Percy Harris.
 Harris was a London County Councillor, who had stood twice for parliament elsewhere.
 He had no links with the constituency but his candidacy was officially endorsed by both the Unionist and Labour parties, due to the wartime electoral truce.